w3f/polkadot-wiki/docs/general/polkadot-uc.md

 when needed and then system targets full block capacity lowering the probability to produce blocks half full or worse, empty.

-We mentioned how the instantaneous Cortime rental targets 100% usage, and how bulk Coretime is sold on a monthly basis maximizing agility and letting the market figuring out the best solution for applications.
+We mentioned how the instantaneous Coretime rental targets 100% usage, and how bulk Coretime is sold on a monthly basis maximizing agility and letting the market figuring out the best solution for applications.